Stackclash/5e-vault/compendium/bestiary/npc/strahd-von-zarovich-cos.md

     \ equal to the necrotic damage taken, and Strahd regains hit points equal to that\
     \ amount.
 The reduction lasts until the target finishes a long rest.
 The target\
     \ dies if its hit point maximum is reduced to 0.
 A humanoid slain in this way\
-    \ and then buried in the ground rises the following night as a [[5.
-Mechanics/Bestiary/Undead/Vampire Spawn.md|vampire spawn]]\
+    \ and then buried in the ground rises the following night as a [vampire spawn](compendium/bestiary/undead/vampire-spawn.md)\
     \ under Strahd's control."
   "name": "Bite"
 - "desc": "Strahd targets one humanoid he can see within 30 feet of him.
 If the target\